AlexanderPico/linkedin-profile-reader/README.md

 # LinkedIn-Profile-Reader

-Parse the PDF résumé exported by LinkedIn (`Profile.pdf`) and return structured JSON – currently focused on the **Experience** and **Education** sections.
+Parse the PDF résumé exported by LinkedIn (`Profile.pdf`) and return structured JSON that follows the open-source [JSON Resume](https://jsonresume.org/) schema – currently populating the **work** and **education** arrays.

-Experience and Education sections are extracted (positions and education arrays).
+Currently extracts the LinkedIn Experience and Education sections into JSON Resume `work` and `education` arrays.

 ## CLI usage